Ceramics: throwing and assemblage

 The creation of functional or non-functional objects from more than one thrown form.
 How to throw a slab, throw a coil and join them when soft or leather hard.
 Ideas and techniques for developing form and surface, including ways of evaluating proportion and balance.

-No firing is required, however you can select pieces of work for biscuit-firing after the course, and return for a separate glazing workshop in September (‘Glazing your work’ VR767 / VR766).
+You can select pieces of work for biscuit-firing and collect after the course has ended and return for a separate glazing workshop in September (‘Glazing your work’ VR767 / VR766).

 What will I achieve?